patcg-individual-drafts/ipa/client-side-details/chromium/design_doc.md

 - settings: user settings page to control state of IPA
 - Devtools: Add tools for debugging IPA state.

+## Exposed attribute
-We are proposing two APIs `getEncryptedMatchKey` and `getHelperNetworks`.
+We are proposing an attribute, privateAttribution on the DOM window which would implement two APIs `getEncryptedMatchKey` and `getHelperNetworks`.

 ## getEncryptedMatchKey API
 This API allows retrieval of an encryption of secret-shares of the matchkey that was previously set.
 If not found, this API also generates a random value for the matchkey, and stores it.